Recommendations

 Roman Szmal Aquarius Watercolours

-Aquarius Watercolours were launched by Polish artist Roman Szmal in 2018, and I was able to acquire a selection of colours from a friend in Poland.
+Aquarius Watercolours were launched by Polish artist Roman Szmal in 2018, and I was able to acquire a selection of colours from a friend in Poland when they were introduced.
 I've been hooked since then, and fortunately they are now easily available on Jackson's.
 They are lush, superb value for money, and a massive range of single-pigment paints and unique mixes.

 My recommendations for a starter set:

-14 full pans will fit in this metal box
+14 full pans should fit in this metal box

 MIXING CHART FEATURING THIS PALETTE